-- Engine design guy, not a historian, help me where you see I need it - Airship diesel engines are left out of this presentation, there was never a successful one! - Also true for helicopters... but some of them are in here... consistency is for sissies. - Some experimental auto conversions are included and some are not.
+- Engine design guy, let me know when my jargon is unintelligble - Airship diesel engines are left out of this presentation, there was never a successful one! - Also true for helicopters... but some of them are in here... consistency is for sissies - Some experimental auto conversions are included and some are not - SI = spark ignition, CI = compression ignition (diesel)